Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: Introduction

 In \cref{sec:inverse}, we review the main properties of the Inverse Mean Curvature Flow we are going to employ, mainly obtained by Huisken-Ilmanen \cite{huisken_inversemeancurvatureflow_2001}.
-In \cref{sec:isoperimetry}, we review and detail the beautiful proof of the existence of isoperimetric sets of any volume in nonnegative scalar curved $3$-manifolds, obtained by Carlotto-Chodosch-Eichmair \cite{carlotto_effectiveversionspositivemass_2016} after the fundamental insight of Shi \cite{shi_isoperimetricinequalityasymptoticallyflat_2016}.
-In doing so, we sensibly weaken the decay assumptions on the metric to $\CS^0$-Asymptotic Flatness.
-In \cref{sec:penrose}, after having discussed Huisken's notion of Isoperimetric mass \cite{huisken_isoperimetricconceptmassgeneral_2006}, we review the proof of the related Isoperimetric Penrose inequality obtained in collaboration with Mazzieri \cite{benatti_isoperimetricriemannianpenroseinequality_2022}.
+In \cref{sec:isoperimetry}, we review and detail the beautiful proof of the existence of isoperimetric sets of any volume in $3$-manifolds with nonnegative scalar curvature, obtained by Carlotto-Chodosch-Eichmair \cite{carlotto_effectiveversionspositivemass_2016}, after the fundamental insight of Shi \cite{shi_isoperimetricinequalityasymptoticallyflat_2016}.
+In doing so, we sensibly weaken the decay assumptions on the metric to $\CS^0$-asymptotic flatness.
+In \cref{sec:penrose}, after having discussed Huisken's notion of isoperimetric mass \cite{huisken_isoperimetricconceptmassgeneral_2006}, we review the proof of the related isoperimetric Penrose inequality, obtained in collaboration with Mazzieri \cite{benatti_isoperimetricriemannianpenroseinequality_2022}.
 In \cref{sec:admandco}, we analyze the relations with other notions of mass, most notably the classical $\ADM$ mass \cite{arnowitt_coordinateinvarianceenergyexpressions_1961}.
-This also gives us the occasion for discussing the physical relevance of the concepts involved.
-The other notions of mass that will be taken into account are the Isocapacitary masses \cite{jauregui_admmasscapacityvolumedeficit_2020, benatti_nonlinearisocapacitaryconceptsmass_2023}.
-We show, as partly new results, relations among the connectedness of isoperimetric sets of large volume and the equivalence of such notions of masses.
-We conclude with \cref{sec:questions}, where we gather various directions of research that may by undertaken in connection with the topics studied in this paper.
+This also gives us the occasion for discussing the physical relevance of these concepts.
+The other notions of mass that will be taken into account are the \emph{isocapacitary masses} \cite{jauregui_admmasscapacityvolumedeficit_2020, benatti_nonlinearisocapacitaryconceptsmass_2023}.
+Moreover, we show some (partly) new results about the relations among the connectedness of the isoperimetric sets of large volume and the equivalence of such notions of masses.
+We conclude this note with \cref{sec:questions}, where we present various possible directions of research.